jerryshikanga/sales-processing/README.md

 * Activate the virtual environment you created `source env/bin/activate`
 * Install required packages `pip install -r requirements.txt`
 * Run `python solution.py`

+### Scaling
+* Use of asynchronous processing to fasten the processing in the case of large files/ large number of files
+* Use celery workers to batch process the data for the case of many workers

+### Assumptions
+* No new files will be added during the processing.
+* The files don't change during processing.

+To handle such cases then we would need to have a variable to store which files are being processed currently, more of emulating the process of database locks.